CourtHive/tods-competition-factory/documentation/docs/concepts/participants.md

 ## Participant-Agnostic Logic

-A fundamental design principle of TODS: **draw logic is participant-agnostic**.
+A fundamental design principle of CODES: **draw logic is participant-agnostic**.
 The system doesn't differentiate between INDIVIDUAL, PAIR, or TEAM participants when managing draw structures and participant progression.

 ### How It Works